cromz22/sentence-recorder/README.md

 [
     {
         "sentenceId": "sample1_sentence1",
-        "sentence": "This is sample sentence 1 from sample1.json."
+        "codeSwitchedSentence": "This is sample 文 1 from sample1.json.", "reference": "This is sample sentence 1 from sample1.json."
     },
     {
         "sentenceId": "sample1_sentence2",
-        "sentence": "This is sample sentence 2 from sample1.json."
+        "codeSwitchedSentence": "This is sample 文 2 from sample1.json.", "reference": "This is sample sentence 2 from sample1.json."
     }
 ]
 ```